hodyss/raytracing/README.md

 This renderer generates 3D pictures using raytracing methods.
 It was written in the scope of a school project at CentraleSupélec.

-## Getting starter
+## Getting started

-To generate a 3D image, please run one of the python files in `scenes` folder.
+To generate a 3D image, run one of the python files in `scenes` folder.
-You will also find the resulting picture with the same name, in the same folder.
+You will find the rendered scene in a picture file of the same name, in the same folder.